zerinh4/escope/README.md

 - 🔧 **System Information Access** - Dedicated commands for viewing system indices and shards
 - ⏱️ **Configurable Timeout** - 3-second timeout for all external API calls

+## Requirements

+- **Go 1.24.0+** - Required for building and running the application
+- **Elasticsearch 7.0.0+** - Compatible with Elasticsearch versions 7.0.0 and above (including 9.0+)
+- **Network Access** - Access to your Elasticsearch cluster endpoints
+- **Authentication** - Valid credentials for your Elasticsearch cluster (if authentication is enabled)

 ## Installation

 ```bash
 go install github.com/mertbahardogan/escope@latest
 ```

+After running the installation command, ensure your Go bin directory is included in your system's PATH so you can run `escope` from any location.

+Once installed, Escope is ready to use.
+If no configuration exists, the tool will provide helpful setup instructions when you first run it.

 ## Quick Start